 Model validation.
 To validate the correctness of our single scattering model, we compare the rendered results using our single scattering model with a Monte Carlo simulation in Fig. 7.
 They produce identical results, which confirms the correctness of our single scattering derivation.
 We also test different sampling strategies: BSDF sampling, light sampling and their combination using multiple importance sampling (MIS).
 All of these sampling strategies provide identical results.
 Because our model supports MIS, it can be used in standard path tracing implementations.

-In Fig. 8, 9, 10 and 11, we compare the rendering results and the lobes of our multiple scattering model against the ground truth (Monte Carlo simulated) on a set of single-layer and two-layer materials.
+In Fig. 8, 9, 10, 11, 12 and 13, we compare the rendering results (single scattering + multiple scattering in Fig. 8 and 11 while multiple scattering only in Fig. 9 and 12) and the lobes of our multiple scattering model against the ground truth (Monte Carlo simulated) on a set of single-layer and two-layer materials.
 More examples are shown in the supplemental material.
-We can see an overall good fit, and we discuss the more difficult cases in section 7.
+We can see an overall good fit, and we discuss the more difficult cases in Section 7.
+The Monte Carlo simulated approach for the ground truth is similar to Guo et al. [2018], except no surface interfaces.